pop-os/python-apt/doc/source/library/apt_pkg.rst

     .. attribute:: RESULT_CONTINUE

-        All items have been fetched successfully and the process has not been canceled.
+        All items have been fetched successfully or failed transiently and the process has not been canceled.

+        You need to look at the status of each item and check if it has not failed transiently to discover errors like a Not Found when acquiring packages.

     .. attribute:: RESULT_FAILED